Four Minute Men

-The Four Minute Men were a group of volunteers authorized by United States President Woodrow Wilson to give four-minute speeches on topics given to them by the Committee on Public Information (CPI).
-In 1917–1918, over 750,000 speeches were given in 5,200 communities by over 75,000 accomplished orators, reaching about 400 million listeners.
-The topics dealt with the American war effort in the First World War and were presented during the four minutes between reels changing in movie theaters across the country.
-The speeches were made to be four minutes so that they could be given at town meetings, restaurants, and other places that had an audience.
+The Four Minute Men were a group of tens of thousands of volunteers authorized by United States President Woodrow Wilson to give four-minute speeches on topics chosen by the Committee on Public Information (CPI).
+In 1917–1918, more than 750,000 speeches were given in 5,200 communities by over 75,000 accomplished orators, including men, women and children, who reached about 400 million listeners.
+The topics dealt with support of the American war effort in the First World War and were presented during the four minutes between reels changing in movie theaters across the country.
+The short speeches were designed so that they could also be given at town meetings, restaurants, and other places that had an audience.

 History

 On April 6, 1917, the US Congress declared war on Germany.
-President Wilson was determined to rouse the public.
+President Wilson was determined to rouse the public, many of whom opposed involvement in European problems.

 Wilson established the first modern propaganda office, the Committee on Public Information (CPI), headed by George Creel.
 Creel set out to systematically reach every person in the United States multiple times with patriotic information about how the individual could contribute to the war effort.
-It also worked with the post office to censor seditious counter-propaganda.
+The CPI also worked with the post office to censor seditious counter-propaganda.
 Creel set up divisions in his new agency to produce and distribute innumerable copies of pamphlets, newspaper releases, magazine advertisements, films, school campaigns, and the speeches of the Four Minute Men.
-CPI created colorful posters that appeared in every store window, catching the attention of the passersby for a few seconds.
+The CPI created colorful posters that were posted in every store window, catching the attention of the passersby for a few seconds.
 Movie theaters were widely attended, and the CPI trained thousands of volunteer speakers to make patriotic appeals during the four-minute breaks needed to change reels.
 They also spoke at churches, lodges, fraternal organizations, labor unions, and even logging camps.

-CPI Director George Creel boasted that in 18 months his 75,000 volunteers delivered over 7.5 million four-minute orations to over 300 million listeners, in a nation of 103 million people.
+CPI Director George Creel boasted that in 18 months, his 75,000 volunteers delivered over 7.5 million four-minute orations to more than 300 million listeners, in a nation of 103 million people.
 The speakers attended training sessions through local universities, and were given pamphlets and speaking tips on a wide variety of topics, such as buying Liberty Bonds, registering for the draft, rationing food, recruiting unskilled workers for munitions jobs, and supporting Red Cross programs.
-Ethnic groups were reached in their own languages.
+To reach recent immigrants and various ethnic groups, speakers were recruited who could address persons in their home languages.